 Definition 5.2.1.
-Selection Strategy: We use a term called Efficient Rate (denoted φ) to decide how efficient of a list of instruction is, overall instructions set (in six Cortex variations).
-Let $\varphi(k)$ is a measure used to evaluate the efficiency of the selection strategy for a list of k selected instructions over all instructions.
-The smaller $\varphi(k)$, the better selected candidates.
-Let I is a set of all n instructions over six variations:
+Instruction Selection Strategy: For a list of k chosen candidates, we use $\varphi(k)$ to measure the efficiency of the selection strategy over all instructions in six variations.
+The greater $\varphi(k)$, the better selected candidates.
+Let I is the set of all n collected instructions: